 Can I be in the nude?
 Of course.
 I believe that massage should be about comfort and connection.
 Wear what makes you feel comfortable and connected during your massage session.
 After our pre-session interview I leave the bodywork room to wash my hands.
 There are always two fresh sheets on the table so you have a choice of the level of draping or un-drape which suits your comfort level before I return to the room to begin your bodywork session.

 Do you give a sensual massage?
 Yes.
 My massage offering includes touch of your entire body.
-I believe that massage by nature is sensual and that the body and soul respond well to being treated and touched as a complete creation.
+I encourage I believe that massage by nature is sensual and that the body and soul respond well to being treated and touched as a complete tantric creation.
 In my experience, profound and positive changes unfold when the sensual tastefully meets the therapeutic.

 Do you use a table?
 Always.
 Body mechanics and the longevity of my massage career (I have already embarked on the 3rd decade) depend on having a table which is adjusted to an appropriate height.